Edinburgh South (UK Parliament constituency)

 Edinburgh South is a constituency of the House of Commons of the UK Parliament created in 1885.
 (Note: As with all Westminster seats which are extant it elects one Member of Parliament (MP) by the first past the post system of election.)
 The constituency has been held by Scottish Labour since 1987.
 The seat has been represented since 2010 by Ian Murray, who formerly served as Secretary of State for Scotland in the government of Keir Starmer between July 2024 and September 2025.
 Murray was the only Labour MP in Scotland to retain his seat at the 2015 and 2019 general elections.

-Prior to the 2005 general election, the constituency had the same boundaries as the Scottish Parliament constituency with the same name (now replaced by Edinburgh Southern).
+Prior to the 2005 general election, the constituency had the same boundaries as the Edinburgh South Scottish Parliament constituency, now replaced by the Edinburgh Southern Scottish Parliament constituency.

 Constituency profile

 The constituency covers the southern suburbs around the Braid Hills including Morningside, Comiston, Liberton and Gilmerton.
 This is a generally wealthy seat with a significant student population.